Aditi Ashok: Professional career

-2020 Olympic Games

 In 2021, Aditi represented India at the 2020 Summer Olympics in the women's individual stroke play event, in which she was ranked 200th in the world.
 Aditi finished fourth with a score of 269 and 15-under par, two shots behind gold medal winner Nelly Korda of the United States.
 After 54 holes, she was in the silver medal position, and was in medal contention for most of the fourth round.